 As members of society, we all generally operate under the assumption that the premises we are on – be that a personal home, grocery store, park, or any other property – are safe.
 If you are injured on a property as a result of the property being unsafe, it is likely that you will be able to seek legal recourse for the injury.

 However, in order to recover, you must prove fault.
 It is not enough to merely demonstrate that you were injured.
 You have to demonstrate that the injury was the result of negligence.
 The law requires that you show that the owner of the premises had either actual or constructive notice.
-A knowledgeable personal injury attorney can help you to recover if you were injured as the result of a fall on someone else’s property.
+A knowledgeable Philadelphia Personal Injury Lawyer can help you to recover if you were injured as the result of a fall on someone else’s property.

 How to Establish a Fault?